Different types of business assets

 Business assets are items of value that your business owns, creates or benefits from.
 Assets can range from cash, raw materials and stock, to office equipment, buildings and intellectual property.

 What is an asset in business?

-An asset, in business terms, is a resource of value that you own or lease that helps you run your business.
-These can be tangible items such as computers and petty cash, or non-physical things such as goodwill, reputation and brand.
+In business terms, an asset is a resource of value that you own or lease that helps you run your business.
+These resources can be tangible items such as computers and petty cash, or non-physical things such as goodwill, reputation and brand.

-Assets, in accounting terms, are resources that you can sell or convert into cash or use to produce value.
+In accounting terms, assets are resources that you can sell or convert into cash or use to produce value.
 For example, your inventory, bank balances, accounts receivable, prepaid expenses, etc.